Handbook Detail Page

 • Keep head, hands or arms inside bus windows.

-• Get off the bus only at the assigned stop.
+• Students may only exit the bus at their assigned stop.

 • After getting off, do not tamper with the bus.